 All students and scholars are reminded of the COVID-19 community standards that require compliance with all directions given by university officials and public health authorities.

 Social distancing is designed to limit the spread of a disease by reducing the opportunities for close contact between people.
 Strategies include using conference calls and video conferencing in place of face-to-face meetings, avoiding unnecessary travel and reinforcing handwashing and other common-sense precautions.

-To practice social distancing and minimize risk of infection to yourself and others, you can follow these guidelines from the Center for Disease Control and Prevention (CDC).
+More detailed guidelines are available on the Protect the Pack website under “Personal Precautions”.
+To practice social distancing and minimize the risk of infection to yourself and others, you can follow these guidelines from the Center for Disease Control and Prevention (CDC).

 On-campus testing is available at no charge for enrolled students.
 NC State will offer COVID‑19 testing for faculty, students, and staff at three locations across campus beginning on Jan.
 2, 2021.
 Staff will be available at all sites to help answer any questions.
 A valid NC State ID is required for all on-campus testing.